This lesson provides an overview on importing your student contact data into Illuminate.

 - Branch of service (free text)

 - Because of the nature of the contact import, contact data cannot be updated.
-Because most systems, when contact data is exported, do not allow for or provide a unique key for a contact the Illuminate contact import does not perform any sort of updates.
+Most systems, when contact data is exported, do not allow for or provide a unique key for a contact.
+The Illuminate contact import does not perform any sort of updates.

 - When contact data is imported, there are two options: Replace or Append.
 Replace will first delete all contact data for any students in the import file and them perform the import.
 Append is completely additive.
 It will simply insert records based on the data that is in the import file.
 Append can very easily generate duplicate contact records.

 - Since contacts cannot be updated, for ISI installations, contact data management should all be done directly in ISI.
 Since ISI is the system of record, the tools within ISI should be used to manage contact data.
 There is no capability for mass file based contact updates in ISI.